State of Taos County Address

 In 2018, a focus will be put on getting all departments to utilize the forms created, including the pre-inspection form.
 The most important goal is the completion of the new facility to better accommodate maintenance personnel and Taos County departments needing vehicle service.
 The hope is for a more productive, efficient and safe working environment.

 Edward Vigil and the Planning Department staff successfully revised the Taos County Economic Development Plan, Comprehensive Plan, LEDA ordinance, Rural Addressing ordinance and Community Wildfire Protection Plan.
 They created a list of official road names and rural addressing fee schedule for Taos County.
 They also assisted in the creation of the Taos County Community Conservation Plan and Enchanted Circle Trails Plan, as well as creating and assisting in the creation of several websites.
-The received a $360,000 grant from The Nature Conservancy for restoration of the McGaffey fire area, as well as establishing six Firewise Communities, securing approval of the Taos Regional Water Plan by the Interstate Streams Commission and completing phase one of the Non-Federal Land Grant in Pot Creek.
+The received a $360,000 grant from The Nature Conservancy for the restoration of the McGaffey fire area, as well as establishing six Firewise Communities, securing approval of the Taos Regional Water Plan by the Interstate Streams Commission and completing phase one of the Non-Federal Land Grant in Pot Creek.

 Their goals for 2018 include completion of revisions to the Land Use Regulations, Subdivision Regulations and Sign Ordinance.
 They also plan to complete the Peñasco Valley Community Wildfire Protection Plan, improve code enforcement; work closely with other departments to establish the Development Review Committee and dispose of antiquated planning records.

 In the ever-changing world of information system management, Herb Medina and his staff are constantly seeking ways to better collect, share and store information for our constituents.
-2017 has been a year of refocus and updating.
-Together with other departments MIS has been able to address the web site shortcomings and are in the process of creating a county website that is easier to navigate and more interactive.
+2017 has been a year of refocusing and updating.
+Together with other departments MIS has been able to address the website shortcomings and are in the process of creating a county website that is easier to navigate and more interactive.
 The MIS support team is excited to launch the service desk support ticketing software to assist the department with help desk requests.
 The software will enable us to offer better support to the employees and to give them an easy way to initiate and track their support requests.

 The MIS support team continues to monitor both the internal and external needs surrounding Taos County by keeping data safe and secure.
 Over the next couple of months, the department will be working to review both our hardware infrastructure and our web access.